patroni/patroni/docs/replica_bootstrap.rst

 .. note::
     ``patroni_barman_recover`` requires that you have both Barman and ``pg-backup-api`` configured in the Barman host, so it can execute a remote ``barman recover`` through the backup API.
-    The above example used a subset of the available parameters.
+    The above example uses a subset of the available parameters.
 You can get more information running ``patroni_barman_recover --help``.

 .. _custom_replica_creation: